hirosystems/stacks-subnets/docs/getting-started.md

 amount = 10000000000000000
 ```

-Add to L1 node config:
+You should then add to L1 node configuration by using this command:

 ```
 [[events_observer]]
 endpoint = "localhost:50303"